ahmadshaugi81/f5-cis-and-nginx-kic-demo/nginx-one-integration/README.md

 # Integration NGINX Plus Ingress Controller with NGINX One Console

-_This guide provides the official steps to install NGINX Plus as a Kubernetes Ingress Controller (KIC) using manifests and integrating it into the NGINX One console for centralized monitoring._
+_This guide provides step-by-step to install NGINX Plus as a Kubernetes Ingress Controller (KIC) using manifests and integrating it into the NGINX One console for centralized monitoring._

 ## Prerequisites
 Before beginning, ensure you have the following from the official F5 NGINX Reports and NGINX One Console: